bcritt1/pos_ner_python/readme.md

 The files consist of:

-1. [spacyNER.py](huggingface.py): Runs ntlk on a corpus, outputing a .json file with POS and NER for all the words in your corpus.
+1. [huggingface.py](huggingface.py): Runs ntlk on a corpus, outputing a .json file with POS and NER for all the words in your corpus.
-2. [spacyNER.sbatch](huggingface.sbatch): Creates a batch job for spacyNER.py.
+2. [huggingface.sbatch](huggingface.sbatch): Creates a batch job for huggingface.py.

 ## Usage instructions